Creamy Balsamic Date Dressing

 Ingredients needed

-photo collage of medjool dates, vinegar, mustard and soy milkpin it
+photo collage of medjool dates, vinegar, mustard and soy milk

 How to make balsamic date dressing